ezraroi/Human-AI-Collab/self-explanation.md

 - **Has Two Mechanisms:** Gap Filling; Conflict Detection (Model Repair)
 - **Facilitated By:** [Cognitive Mirror;](cognitive-mirror-protege-mode.md) AI Mode A/B; Teaching stance; externalization/writing
 - **Mitigates:** Passive consumption; PSB (only when paired with verification + felt sense)
-- **Enables:** Model repair, genuine understanding; supports metabolic processing when embedded in RRV+RPVL
+- **Enables:** Model repair, genuine understanding; supports metabolic processing when embedded in [RPVL](recursive-pattern-verification-loop.md)

 **Architectural Note:**
-Self-Explanation is the *mechanism*; Reflective Prompting, RRV, and 4Ps are the *protocols that activate it*.
-This object names what those protocols trigger and provides the cognitive-science translation layer for Alpha-Function.
+Self-Explanation is the *mechanism*; [Reflective Prompting](reflective-prompting.md) and [4Ps](4ps-protocol.md) are the *protocols that activate it*.
+This object names what those protocols trigger and provides the cognitive-science translation layer for [Alpha-Function](alpha-function.md).
 **Notes:**
 The innovation isn't "discovering" Self-Explanation.
 It's:
 1. Treating it as a controllable lever in AI dialogue (via Mode B / teaching stance)